 Call 911 or the Department of Public Safety at 314-977-3000.

 Parking Violations, Fines and Tow Fees

-Fines are payable at the parking and card services office within 14 calendar days.
-If not paid within two weeks, the University reserves the right to process fines against a student's account or through payroll deduction for faculty or staff.
+Fines are payable at Parking, Card and Transportation Services office or online through the NuPark link within 14 calendar days of receiving the citation (the day the ticket is issued is day one).
+If the fine is not paid within two weeks, the University reserves the right to process fines against a student's account or through payroll deduction for faculty or staff.

 The following fees will be assessed to the owner or operator of any vehicle on University property in violation of the parking regulations defined by the University.
 The registered holder of a parking permit is responsible for parking violations permitted vehicles.
 By paying a fine, you accept responsibility for the vehicle, its activity on campus, and assume all violations incurred by said vehicle unless otherwise stated.
 These lists are not inclusive.